Spectrum measurement of quantum channels and application to Hamiltonian parameter estimation

-\textit{Experimental considerations.} { Finally we discuss the feasibility of our spectrum measurement scheme for nanoscale NMR with solid-state defect systems, such as the nitrogen-vacancy (NV) center system in diamond.
-Experiments with models similar to Example I have been reported in \cite{cujia2019,pfender2019}, where an NV electron spin under dynamical decoupling sequence repetitively tracks the precession of a single nuclear spin in diamond.
+\textit{Experimental considerations.} Finally we discuss the feasibility of our spectrum measurement scheme for nanoscale NMR with solid-state defect systems, such as the nitrogen-vacancy (NV) center system in diamond.
+Experiments with models similar to Example I have been reported in \cite{cujia2019,pfender2019}, where an NV electron spin under dynamical decoupling sequences repetitively tracks the precession of a single nuclear spin in diamond.
 Compared to conventional dynamical decoupling spectroscopy whose resolution is mainly limited by the probe coherence time \cite{Lange2011,Mamin2013,Loretz2013}, these schemes can achieve higher spectral resolution due to the much longer coherence time of the target system.
 Moreover, the weak measurements induced by the probe do not perturb the estimated frequencies, so these schemes also have much higher accuracy.
-However, the theoretical models in these works only applies to a single spin-1/2 target, and cannot be extended to more complex nuclear spin clusters.
-The theoretical framework in this paper fills this gap, so that we can accurately sense the Hamiltonian parameters of a complex nuclear-spin cluster as in Example II.
-We also numerically verify this scheme can accurately detect a nuclear spin cluster containing more spins \cite{Note1}.
+However, the theoretical models in these works only apply to a single spin-1/2 target, and cannot be extended to more complex nuclear spin clusters.
+The theoretical framework in this Letter fills this gap, so that we can accurately sense the Hamiltonian parameters of a complex nuclear-spin cluster as in Example II.

-In practical experiments with a spin-1 NV probe electron spin with the basis states $\{|0\rangle_e,|\pm 1\rangle_e\}$, the initial state of the target system should have some polarization (purity), which can be realized by sequentially quantum non-demolition measurements aided by the probe spin.
-For the weak-measurement channel induced by a RIM sequence, we can use the subspace $\{|+1\rangle_e, |-1\rangle_e\}$ of the probe, while the probe is initialized to state $|0\rangle_e$ to avoid interaction with the target system during the free-evolution channel.
-Moreover, as the hyperfine couplings between the probe spin and nuclear spins are often much stronger than the dipole-dipole couplings between nuclear spins ($h_n\gg D$), so the residual free Hamiltonian during the measurement channel has negligible effects on the spectrum measurement \cite{Note1}.
-Moreover, the dynamical decoupling method can also be incorporated into this scheme to selectively sense a subset of coupling parameters in a large spin cluster \cite{Note1}.
+In practical experiments with a spin-1 NV probe electron spin with the basis states $\{\ket{0}_\mathrm{e},\ket{\pm 1}_\mathrm{e}\}$, {the initial state of the target system should have some polarization (purity), i.e., cannot be the maximally mixed state, which can be realized by sequential quantum non-demolition measurements aided by the probe spin.} For the weak-measurement channel induced by an RIM sequence, we can use the subspace $\{\ket{+1}_\mathrm{e}, \ket{-1}_\mathrm{e}\}$ of the probe, while the probe is initialized to state $\ket{0}_\mathrm{e}$ to avoid interaction with the target system during the free-evolution channel.